 We recognize that civic engagement looks a lot different right now than it used to.
 While we all do our part to respond to the ongoing pandemic, Science Rising is also shifting its efforts to be responsive to what people need to engage their communities now—and what they need to develop the skills to be able to effectively engage in the future.

 To help support these efforts, Science Rising has launched the Science Rising Challenge Fund for community advocates and organizations.
 Any individual or group can apply to the fund for $250, $500, or $1000 of financial support to use for non-partisan online events, activities, tools, or trainings that will increase voter turnout or inspire increased civic engagement.
 To minimize health risks to our communities and help reduce the spread of coronavirus, Science Rising is actively discouraging in-person events and group gatherings for the foreseeable future.

 Science Rising supports STEM students, professionals, and activists as they build the science advocacy movement.
-As we embrace this new era of physical distancing and online social connection, we are looking to support creative new approaches for reaching people online adn ensuring sure they have the information and resources they need to register, vote, and participate in our democracy.
+As we embrace this new era of physical distancing and online social connection, we are looking to support creative new approaches for reaching STEM students and the scientific community online and ensuring they have the information and resources they need to register, vote, and participate in our democracy.
 Dream big—what are ways that you can reach your community on social media, on new online platforms, or on their phones?

 If you are committed to helping people engage in our democracy, we encourage you to apply.
 We particularly want to support efforts that will have a long-term impact and continue to help build the science advocacy movement beyond 2020.

 Applications are open to any individual or nonpartisan group or organization interested in organizing an online Science Rising activity, event, or project and being part of the Science Rising movement.

 Individuals or organizations/groups can apply to receive grants up to $1000.

 What kind of events and activities are eligible?